lovejansson/mario/public/README.md

 A behavior tree-like if-and-else statement structure is deciding how mario should act, while Birdo is more simple-minded and moves back and forth while shooting eggs.

-## Interactivity features
-- Use the player at the bottom to play, pause or change the volume.
-- Toggle between 'sound effects' and 'music', to either hear game sound or lofi music.

 ## Tech Stack

 - [Phaser](https://phaser.io/), a JavaScript game framework.